noctisyounis/Slate/Readme.md

 ### To Do
 - [Whole Project] Naming Conventions Doc (script, project hierarchy)
 - [Slate Window] Focus button : Takes all the existing Imgui windows and put them all inside user's view.
 Think about the way it's displayed to the User.
+- [Any Imgui Windows] The ResizeWindows method resizes from the lower-right corner, to make this behaviour less noticeable we should move the windows according to the difference in sizes.
+The issue is making it so that the movement is not exaggerated since the window will stop being displayed if moved outside of the camera view.
 - [WindowCreator] Records Templates
 - [WindowCreator] Drag & Drop categories / fields
 - [WindowCreator] Search / Filter in Records